 Also, you can include your bug and testing time in your project.
 If you’ve included that in your proposal of how long you’re going to allow bugs to last, and I do encourage that, you can then schedule that.
 So if you’ve said, “Hey, Client, we’re going to deliver you something to test.
 You’ll have 30 days to test it.
 We’ll fix any bug you find in 30 days for free,” you’re encouraging them to do the testing, which we all know is a challenge, and you’re giving them a reward if they get your feedback during that time.
 After the 30 days, your project is over.
 You can enter into a support agreement with them and then you can figure out how they might pay for new bugs that they find.

 We all know custom software has bugs, so them knowing that up front is not a bad thing, and if you set that expectation, you can make sure that then you know how to schedule your project through to the end.
 There are tons of ways to schedule.
 There’s the waterfall.
 That’s everything to the end.
-There’s phased where you’re doing one module and then the next module on different times.
-And of course, there’s the Agile method that you’re constantly development and rolling things over.
+There’s phased where you’re doing one module and then the next module at different times.
+And of course, there’s the Agile method that you’re constantly developing and rolling things over.
 All of those things can be scheduled, though, based on the expectations you set with your client in the proposal.

 Part of the problem, of course, is after you’ve scheduled it, how do you make sure you do it?
 I’m a firm believer in calendar block, so if in your mind you’ve said, “Developing this invoice” we talked about will take 16 hours, when are you going to do it?
 Block it out on your calendar whether it’s four four hour blocks or two eight hour blocks.
 However you’re going to do it, block it out.
 That also makes sure that you are allowing yourself time to focus on your development instead of letting all of the other business interruptions take over that time, and then honor your commitment to your meeting to yourself.